-The Union Learning Fund (ULF) was established in 1998 to promote activity by trade unions in support of the objective of creating a learning society.
-Its primary aim was to develop the capacity of trade unions and union learning representatives (ULRs) to work with employers, employees and learning providers to encourage greater take up of learning in the workplace.
+The ULF was established in 1998 to promote activity by trade unions in support of the objective of creating a learning society.
+Its primary aim was to develop the capacity of trade unions and ULRs to work with employers, employees and learning providers to encourage greater take up of learning in the workplace.

 The scope of the ULF has gradually broadened over the last 15 years as union capacity has grown and government strategic objectives have changed and unions have been encouraged to work on improving access to work and to work in the community.